MindFusionComponents/diagram-starter-vanilla/README.md

 ## Getting Started

 You can open index.html directly from the file system, add code to index.js, and reload the page to see the effect of your changes.
-Optionally run 'npm start' to start a simple web server, and avoid the more restricted security context.
+Optionally run 'npm install' and 'npm start' to start a simple web server, and avoid the more restricted security context.

 ## Documentation